funkygao/mhub/cmd/feeder/README.md

 feeder
 ======

-Reside on each web server and consumes php's push cmds through rsyslogd, then publish to mhub through persistent connections.
+Reside on each web server and consumes php's push cmds through syslog-ng, then publish to mhub through persistent connections.
 For a given user's msg, must be ordered(flying message lock/scheduling).